Carl Rinsch: Abandoned Netflix series and legal disputes

-Rinsch and his wife Gabriela Rosés planned a passion project for their next work: a science-fiction series about an artificial human-like species called "Organic Intelligent" which are created to provide humanitarian aid around the world and face conspiracies in the background that create conflict and an apocalyptic showdown.
-Production company 30West invested in the project, and Rinsch and Rosés began creating episodes; when they ran out of funding, actor Keanu Reeves stepped in as a co-producer and provided funding.
-Rinsch and Rosés used six short episodes, each four to 10 minutes in length, to pitch a full season.
+Rinsch and his wife, Gabriela Rosés, planned a passion project for their next work: a science-fiction series about an artificial human-like species called "Organic Intelligent" which are created to provide humanitarian aid around the world and face conspiracies that create conflict and an apocalyptic showdown.
+Production company 30West invested in the project, which was called White Horse, and Rinsch and Rosés began creating episodes; when they ran out of funding, Keanu Reeves stepped in as a co-producer and provided funding.
+Rinsch and Rosés used six short episodes, each 4-10 minutes in length, to pitch a full season.
 During the streaming boom of 2015-2019, there was an intense race for content, and both Amazon Prime Video and Netflix expressed interest in picking up the project.
 Netflix landed it, agreeing to provide $61.2 million in several installments to produce the series, which was renamed Conquest.

-According to a 2023 The New York Times investigation by journalist John Carreyrou, the production of Conquest was troubled and Rinsch's behavior became erratic.
+According to a 2023 The New York Times investigation by John Carreyrou, the production of Conquest was troubled and Rinsch's behavior became erratic.
 A film union in Brazil complained about Rinsch's behavior on set, specifically his yelling and cursing at members of the crew.
-He also began taking lisdexamfetamine, a prescription drug and amphetamine.
+He also began taking lisdexamfetamine, a prescription amphetamine.
 In 2019, Rosés hired a behavioral health consultant to try to persuade Rinsch to enter rehab.

 The situation on set worsened and an "intervention" was held by Rosés, Rinsch's brother, his wife, and members of the crew of Conquest, urging him to go into rehab.
 As the project was running low on cash, Rinsch urged Netflix to send him more money, despite not meeting production deadlines for the first phase of the project.
 Netflix forwarded his production company another $11 million, which Rinsch transferred to his personal brokerage account and used to purchase stock options, losing around $6 million in weeks.